Hearing Instruments and Rehabilitation

 Remember that your best bet is to work with a hearing care professional to understand and choose a hearing instrument that fits right and sounds right.
 Here’s a general overview of the different kinds of instruments out there and where they work best.

-RITE devices house most of the electronics in a case that fits behind the ear, and look similar to BTE devices, though they are usually significantly smaller.
+RITE devices house most of the electronics in cases that fit behind the ear and look similar to BTE devices, though they are usually significantly smaller.
 The difference with RITE devices is that sound is transmitted electronically from the case to a tiny speaker suspended in the ear canal — a feature that gives more flexibility and better performance than BTE devices in many cases.
 Like BTE devices, RITE devices usually are designed to communicate with each other wirelessly to enhance speech understanding in noisy environments.
 RITE devices are prescribed for mild to severe hearing loss and are available in a range of colors that match hair and skin tones, or in bright fashion colors.

 This extremely small hearing instrument is almost invisible in the ear, and also provides the ultimate discretion.
 CIC instruments are custom made and are recommended for people with ear canals large enough for them to fit.